Sowrabh95/Multi-source_Illumination_optimization_VMM/README.md

 # Multi-source_Illumination_optimization_VMM
 The code and the dataset is made available on request.
-Currently the research paper is under review.

 Write me on kugunavarsowrabh@gmail.com